 Trauma that luxates you from normal life

-The starting point of depersonalization is most often a 1 .) clear traumatic incident, 2.) or an overload of stress, or 3.) a bad trip.
+The starting point of depersonalization is most often a 1 .) a bad trip, 2) clear traumatic incident, 3.) an overload of stress or panic, or 4.) medication problem, like going cold turkey, or getting a serotin syndrome due to bad mix of medication.
 Luxation means dislocation.
-Trauma in psychotherapy means this is life-threatening, and you will probably think to yourself: I can't handle this, or other words that mean the same message.
+Trauma in psychotherapy means this is life-threatening, (or sanity threatening) and you will probably think to yourself: I can't handle this, or other words that mean the same message.
 I often talk about DP/DR being a processing glitch.
 You get stuck in a dissociated state, as far away form feelings and emotions as possible.

 Mechanism of the starting trauma

-The mechism of the trauma itself is usually the same, irregardless if the DP/DR started from a bad trip (weed, XTC, etc) a trauma, a burn-out, panic attacks, medicine poisoning, depression, etc.
+The mechanism of the trauma itself is usually the same, irregardless if the DP/DR started from a bad trip (weed, XTC, etc) a trauma, a burn-out, panic attacks, medicine poisoning, depression, etc.

-Real chronic depersonalization, derealization and dissociation are a survival mechanism that occurs what you feel a threat to life.
+Real chronic depersonalization, derealization and dissociation are a survival mechanism that occurs what you feel a threat to life/sanity.
 We usually talk about extreme fears and trauma, PTSD.
 Burnout and depression can also be experienced as unbearable, and therefore cause DP/DR/dissociation.
-Certain types of stress can also cause DP.
+Certain types of stress can also cause DP/DR.